kr-g/gitonic/README.md

     phyton3 -m pip install gitonic

-to use git difftool, and mergtool install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below
+to use git difftool, and mergetool install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below